Babelvis/ansible-library-demo/readme.md

 ### Figure out what your input variables should be

-We have a simple api that can get, set, change and delete a key-value pair.
+We have a simple API that can get, set, change and delete a key-value pair.
 The key must be a letter and the value a number.
-The api needs authentication with username and password or with a token.
-See [Run demo api](#-Run-demo-api) for the complete definition.
+The API needs authentication with username and password or with a token.
+See [Run demo API](#-Run-demo-API) for the complete definition.
 In ansible we need to build a module that can set/get a character-key/number-value and clear all characters.
 This is what we need in the playbooks.

 So we need: